Paralithoxus boujardi

-Paralithoxus boujardi is a species of armored catfish endemic to French Guiana where it occurs in the Approuague and Oyapock River basins.
+Paralithoxus boujardi is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is endemic to French Guiana where it occurs in the Approuague and Oyapock River basins.
 P. boujardi frequents fast flowing waters of rivers and creeks with a rock or sand substrate.
-This species grows to a length of 6.5 cm SL.
+This species grows to a standard length of 6.5 cm.